livewire/livewire/docs/synthesizers.md

 Livewire provides a point of extension called "Synthesizers" that allow users to support any custom property types they wish.

 > [!tip] Make sure you understand hydration first
-> Before using synthesizers, it's helpful to fully understand Livewire's hydration system first.
+> Before using Synthesizers, it's helpful to fully understand Livewire's hydration system first.
 You can learn more by reading the [hydration documentation](/docs/hydration).

 ## Understanding Synthesizers

-Before looking at creating custom synthesizers, let's first look at the internal Synthesizer that Livewire uses to support [Laravel Stringables](https://laravel.com/docs/helpers#method-str).
+Before looking at creating custom Synthesizers, let's first look at the internal Synthesizer that Livewire uses to support [Laravel Stringables](https://laravel.com/docs/helpers#method-str).

 Suppose your application contained the following `CreatePost` component: